NBizzell/time-lapse-crystals/Lesson-2/worksheet1.md

 ## Step 1: Set up your series of pictures

 1. At the command line or if you have already opened the GUI open LXTerminal
-1. Type 'mkdir timelapse' to create a folder to hold the pictures you are about to take.
+1. Type `mkdir timelapse` to create a folder to hold the pictures you are about to take.
-1. Ensure the camera is pointing towards the classroom
+1. Ensure the camera is pointing towards the classroom.

 ## Step 2: Use the command line to start the process

+###The raspistill command
-You have used the command 'raspistill' before to take individual pictures.
+You have used the command `raspistill` before to take individual pictures.
 We are going to use some other attributes of the command to take multiple pictures at specific time intervals.

 These attributes are `-tl x` for the interval betwwen photographs and and `-t x` for the time for the overall time (where x will be replaced by the time interval in miliseconds). for this expercise we are going to take one picture every two seconds for an overall time of  one minute.
 This means we will use `-tl 2000 -t 60000`